fergald/explainer-messageport-close/README.md

 or becomes unreferenced
 (e.g. it was owned by a process that has crashed).

+### Problem to be addressed

+There is no timely and reliable signal for when a `MessagePort` has become unusable.
+This makes it difficult to free resources associated with ports.
+The best that can be achieved is timeliness in many cases by reacting to lifecycle state changes and reliability in the remaining cases by depending on GC via `WeakRef`s.

+By using all of these,
+a comprehensive solution is actually possible but it is unergonomic and it does not seem to be well known.

 ## Background

 [This issue](https://github.com/whatwg/html/issues/1766) has a long discussion of the problem and potential solutions.